wherever.audio

 Overview

-wherever.audio is a podcast listening app that runs in Chrome, Safari, Edge, and other modern web browsers.
-You don’t have to log in to an app store to get Wherever, or sign up for an account.
+wherever.audio is a podcast listening app that runs in Web browsers, Android, and iOS.
+On the Web, you don’t have to log in to an app store to get Wherever, or sign up for an account.
 Just press play and start listening.

 When you listen to podcasts, Wherever keeps track of your history and progress for each episode.
-Most people will want this, in order to pick up where they left off.
+This lets you to pick up where you left off.
 But it can also be turned off in Settings.

-Wherever also keeps track of your podcast subscriptions, if you subscribe to any.
+Wherever also keeps track of your podcast subscriptions, if you follow to any.

 No matter what, when you use Wherever, your data stays on your device.
 Searches and content requests use the network, but other than that, there is no central server.